Rcmaveric/Reloading-Press-Monitor/README.md

 This is a work in progress as I gain experience in github and python, so bare with me as I learn.
 Critiques, ideas, and pointers are welcome.
 I wanted something so I am making it and shareing.
 Plus the fun of creating something.
 The end goal is to have something modular and easy to understand that anyone with any level of experience can pick up and enter some user defined inputs and have press monitor to suit their needs for any style press.
 Tasks left:
-- [ ] Code Powder Resevior Sensore (awaiting sensor)
+- [ ] Code Powder Resevior Sensore (recieved)
 - [ ] Figure out bullet not present system.
 May have to wait till i get my press back.
 - [ ] Start figuring out how to make this modular.
+- [ ] Programming LCD.
+The new LCD was recieved and works.
+- [ ] Contemplatiing a powder cop die sensor.
+Still in research and design.
+- [ ] Bullet not present sensor.
+Still in research and design.
+- [ ] Convince wife to let me get a Dillion to make a full auto press and try out all the posibilities.

 ## GUI_Working Folder